davidkuc/Map-File-Generator/README.md

 Every object inside the level/ map prefab needs to have it's prefab present in the "Scene Objects" folder, otherwise the system won't work.

+Pay attention to the scene objects names, because this system uses strings as keys in dictionaries.

 ------------------------------

 If you need any help, contact me!